-If you’re a friendly, outgoing people-person there’s a good chance you’ll gravitate to a career in Sales.
-And, that would be an excellent choice for a challenging yet gratifying way to make a very good living.
-That is, of course, if you heed these 9 career-killing mistakes to steer clear of in sales.
+If you’re a friendly, outgoing people-person, there’s a good chance you’ll gravitate to a career in Sales.
+Furthermore, that would be an excellent choice for a challenging, yet gratifying way to make a very good living.
+That is, of course, if you avoid these 9 career-killing mistakes.

 This list contains all of the horrible missteps that should be avoided at all costs.

 First things first.
 Shabby looking salespeople with poor attitudes may somehow close a few deals, but it’s harder for them.
 Above all, it’s best to avoid a horrible misstep by being prepared.
 Indeed, there’s a better way to present yourself.